 How we make decisions

-Our corporate governance structures are designed, along with our organisational structure, to enable and support the department’s vision, purpose and objectives (set out in our Strategic Plan).
+Our corporate governance structures are designed, along with our organisational structure, to enable and support the department’s vision, purpose and objectives.
+These are set out in our Strategic Plan ( 320.9 KB).

 Corporate governance is achieved through: